 • The Royal Australian Navy vs Fremantle Ports Cook-off with delicious food available for a gold coin donation to charity.

-• Sail Training Ship Leeuwin, the Duyfken replica and a Svitzer tug will be open for visiting.
+• Sail Training Ship Leeuwin and a Svitzer tug will be open for visiting.

 • Free boat rides (above) on the harbour will be on offer, courtesy of South Metropolitan TAFE and the TAMs Group.